-The National Health Law, enacted in 1995, was based on the recommendations of a state committee established by the government.
-The Committee was established on June 14, 1988 to examine the functioning and efficacy of Israel’s health system, whose recommendations formed the basis for the National Health Insurance Law, heard testimonies from nurses in its deliberations, but nurses were not represented among the members of the Commission.
-In its recommendations the Commission discussed the composition of human resources in nursing, and recommended reducing the proportion of registered nurses.
+The National Health Insurance Law of 1994 was based on the recommendations made by a national commission that the government established on June 14, 1988 to examine the functioning and efficacy of Israel’s healthcare system.
+The commission heard testimonies from nurses during its deliberations, but nurses were not represented among its members.
+In its recommendations, the commission discussed human resources in nursing, and recommended reducing the proportion of registered nurses.
 This move necessitated the addition of unskilled auxiliary staff.
-The committee then determined that the development of high-tech services, the transition to community care and the emphasis on preventive medicine and health education would require the addition of extensively trained nursing staff.
-The committee recommended strengthening the independence of the nursing workforce and giving it more powers, which could attract more staff to the profession.
+The commission also determined that the development of high-tech services, the transition to community care, and the emphasis on preventive medicine and health education would require the addition of n extensively trained nursing staff.
+The commission recommended strengthening the independence of the nursing workforce and giving it more powers, which could attract more people to the profession (Israel State Comptroller, 2008, p.
+366).

-Surveys of manpower in the years following the adoption of the law showed contradictory trends: the demand to reduce professional manpower created a need to develop new positions.
+Surveys of human resources in the years following the passage of the law showed contradictory trends: the demand to reduce professional staff created a need to develop new positions (Nirel & Paryente, 1999).

-In her historical analysis of nursing in Israel (1960-1995), Shahaf also includes technological change within the professional debate on changes in the nursing profession.
-This encompasses changes and advances in information and medical technology, specialization and academization of nursing, and the introduction of measurement methods and indices.
-The increasing professionalism and specialization in nursing has not changed the position of nurses in Israeli society.
+Shahaf’s (2014) historical analysis of nursing in Israel between 1960 and 1995, noted that technological changes were included in the professional debate on changes in the nursing profession.
+This encompassed changes and advances in information and medical technology, specialization and academization of nursing, and the introduction of new measurement methods and indices.
+However, she noted that the increasing professionalism and specialization in nursing did not change the position of nurses in Israeli society (Shahaf, 2014, pp. 197–203).

-Of particular note by virtue of its uniqueness in Israel is a pioneering study by some nurses led by Spitzer and Golander, under the auspices of the National Institute for Health Services and Health Policy Research.
-In 1998-1999 groups of nurses were questioned on their knowledge, attitudes and experience with regard to the National Health Insurance Law and the healthcare reforms.
-The study of Spitzer and Golander focuses on four aspects: changes in workplace and work environment; changes in the profession; changes in the nature of the clients; and changes in the self-perception of the nurse as an individual, against the backdrop of parallel processes in the US and Europe.
+Of particular note, by virtue of its uniqueness in Israel, is a pioneering study by nurses led by Spitzer and Golander (2001), under the auspices of the National Institute for Health Services and Health Policy Research.
+In 1998-1999 groups of nurses were interviewed regarding their knowledge, attitudes, and experience about the National Health Insurance Law and the healthcare reforms.
+This study focused on four aspects: changes in workplace and work environment; changes in the profession; changes in the nature of the client; and changes in the self-perception of the nurse as an individual, against the backdrop of parallel processes in the US and Europe.

 Spitzer and Golander examined the knowledge and attitudes of nurses in the various sectors in Israel regarding the law and the reform in health services.
-In this pioneering study, hospital, community, public health nurses and nurses in education were questioned about their knowledge, attitudes and familiarity with the content of the law and the recommendations of the Netanyahu Commission.
-Their knowledge was low to medium.
-Later on, follow-up studies were conducted among nurses in geriatric hospitals, community and mental health nurses, as well as those working with elderly invalids.
-Spitzer and Gollander found that nurses in Israel have little knowledge of the reform and the law.
+In this pioneering study, hospital, community, public health nurses, and nurses in education were questioned about their knowledge, attitudes and familiarity with the content of the law and the recommendations of the Netanyahu Commission.
+They found that nurses in Israel had low to medium levels of knowledge of the reform and the law.
+Follow-up studies were conducted among nurses in geriatric hospitals, community nurses, and mental healthcare nurses, and those working with elderly invalids (Levy, 2002; Manor, 2000; Odem, 2002, n.
+7; Teitler, 2000, n.
+9; Re’em, 2002).

-Based on their findings and the studies cited, I have chosen to discuss the following aspects:
+Based on the findings of the studies cited, I have chosen to discuss the following aspects:

-1. Clients and nurse-client relationship.
+1. Clients and the nurse-client relationship.

 2. The nursing profession.